Our 2020 Progress - Performance

-Colgate is embedding sustainability across our Oral Care category.
-Our products and oral health education programs improve oral health around the world and help reduce cavities, one of the most chronic global diseases.
+We are embedding sustainability across our Oral Care category.
+Our products and oral health education programs are designed to improve oral health around the world and help reduce cavities, one of the most chronic global diseases.

 We also promote water conservation awareness to consumers, encouraging them to turn off the faucet when brushing their teeth.
 We are also making improvements in our Personal Care category, from improving ingredient biodegradability and moving toward more sustainable preservative systems to optimizing packaging size and improving packaging recyclability.
 We are educating millions of children and their families around the world about the importance of handwashing with soap, and are also working to reduce our carbon and water footprint.

-Hill’s Pet Nutrition is working to source its ingredients responsibly, reduce its operational footprint, and provide pet food to shelters at a discount to help millions of dogs and cats find their forever homes.
+Hill’s Pet Nutrition is working to improve packaging recyclability, reduce its operational footprint, and provide pet food to shelters at a discount to help millions of dogs and cats find their forever homes.
 Hill’s is also leading the way to Working Towards Zero Waste at Colgate.
-The first four “Zero Waste to Landfill” factories are Hill’s factories.
-Today, 100% of Hill’s dry pet food is produced at a Zero Waste to Landfill plant.
+Our first four “Total Resource Use and Efficiency” Zero Waste certified factories were Hill’s factories.
+Today, 100% of our Hill’s factories are TRUE® Zero Waste certified.

-2018 Product Highlights
+2020 Product Highlights